-All details of assessment for each subject are provided in the Subject Outlines available on the Learning Management System http://elearning.Aiihe.edu.au.
+All details of assessment for each subject are provided in the Subject Outlines available on the Learning Management System LMS (aiihe.edu.au).

 Students who are concerned about results achieved for individual pieces of assessment are entitled to seek feedback on their performance from their lecturer, and if still dissatisfied, may request a formal re-mark.